adavarski/postgres-ha/README.md

 ## PostgreSQL High-Availability Cluster by Patroni using ETCD cluster.
 Automating deployment with Ansible.

+Patroni is a cluster manager used to customize and automate deployment and maintenance of PostgreSQL HA (High Availability) clusters.
+It uses distributed configuration stores like etcd, Consul, ZooKeeper or Kubernetes for maximum accessibility.

 ### Architecture overview:

 Etcd three node cluster (DCS:Distributed Consensus Store):